lsst-ts/observatory-ops-docs/AuxTel/Troubleshooting/ATCS/ATDome-Top-Comm-Error.rst

 Overview
 ========

-When running a script that commands the dome shutter (e.g. ``prepare_for/vent`` , ``prepare_for/onsky``  or ``auxtel/shutdown``),
+When running a script that commands the dome shutter (e.g., ``prepare_for/vent`` , ``prepare_for/onsky``  or ``auxtel/shutdown``),
-the script fails showing a failure to communicate with the dome top-end where the shutter control resides.
+the script fails, showing a failure to communicate with the dome top-end where the shutter control resides.

 .. _Top-Comm-Error-Error-Diagnosis:

 Error diagnosis
 ===============

-When the command to the shutter is run within the script, an error is received in LOVE showing a communication error:
+When the command to the shutter is run within the script, an error is received in LOVE, showing a communication error:

 .. code-block:: bash